arXiv/arxiv-docs/source/about/accessible_HTML.md

 We invite you to provide feedback on the accessibility and accuracy of the HTML by following these simple steps:
 1. Go to the abstract page for a paper you are interested in reading.
 2. Look in the section where you find the link to the PDF download, and below that you will see a new link to the HTML version.
-3. The HTML page will load, and look for the button to report issues, or click [KEYBOARD COMMAND] to pull up an accessible and keyboard-friendly reporting method.
-You can also click [OTHER KEYBOARD COMMAND] anytime while on an HTML page to pull up a glossary of keyboard commands for reporting.
+3. On the HTML page, find the button to report issues, or click [KEYBOARD COMMAND] to pull up an accessible and keyboard-friendly reporting method.
+You can also find a quick glossary of keyboard commands in the HTML page footer.

 Note that we are *NOT* soliciting feedback on the content or quality of papers (that is far outside our remit).
 But if you notice that a formula did not render correctly, or your screen reader is not able to efficiently navigate a paper, we want to know.
 Your reports will help us and our collaborators improve the rendering from LaTeX to HTML.